Derbyshire Chess Association

 Anyone interested in joining a Derbyshire Chess Club for social and/or competitive chess can find details of clubs on the Chess Clubs page.

-After a number of enquiries, to clear up any confusion: League results need only be sent to me at email@example.com or via the website contact page.
+After a number of enquiries, to clear up any confusion: League results need only be sent to me at firstname.lastname@example.org or via the website contact page.
 Any convenient format is acceptable.
+Results are added to the website at the first convenience so it is generally as up to date as returned results.

 Derbyshire Individual Championship